Thanks for visiting this page which lists tips for

 Literary Agents” first.

-If you want to have your work turned into a movie,
+• If you want to have your work turned into a movie,

 acquire movie script writing software and buy a copyright

-for your completed manuscript through the Library of
+for your completed manuscript through The Library of

-Congress before submitting it to film producers.
+to film producers.

 Selling your books in multiple formats

-The more avenues you provide readers to buy your
+• The more avenues you provide readers to buy your

 books, the better – this includes e-book, paperback,